 Whiplash, as previously discussed, occurs quicker than the speed at which we can voluntarily contract our muscles in attempt to guard ourselves against injury.
 Hence, it is nearly impossible to properly brace in anticipation of an impending collision.
 When muscles, ligament, and joint capsules become injured, there is pain, and as a result, reflex muscle spasm occurs as the body attempts to “splint” the area to protect it.
-This sometimes sets up a vicious cycle which can make the pain last longer, hurt more intensely and/or hurt more frequently.
-Because of pain, as well as direct muscle injury that sometimes occurs in whiplash associated disorders (WAD), the natural tendency is to stop doing many activities and guard against motion both because of pain and the fear of it hurting worse.
-In both cases, the result is the same: muscle atrophy or shrinkage and muscle weakness due to not using the muscle.
+This sometimes sets up a vicious cycle which can make the pain last longer, hurt more intensely, and/or hurt more frequently.
+Because of pain, as well as the direct muscle injury that sometimes occurs in whiplash associated disorders (WAD), the natural tendency is to stop doing many activities and guard against motion for fear of it hurting worse.
+However, this may lead to muscle atrophy or shrinkage and muscle weakness due to not using the muscle.

 There are 8 pairs of nerves in the neck that travel to different parts of the head (C1-3), the shoulders (C4, 5), and the arm (C6-T2).
 Let’s say a patient has numbness and tingling down the arm to the 4th & 5th fingers and the pinky side of the hand.
-That immediately tells us as chiropractors that the C8 nerve is injured (pinched) because that’s the pain pattern of the C8 nerve.
+That immediately tells a doctor of chiropractic that the C8 nerve is injured (pinched) because that’s the pain pattern of the C8 nerve.
 Certain muscles are controlled by C8 that we can test in our office to determine if they are weak (abnormal) or strong (normal).

-We grade the weakness between 0-5 (5=normal).
-The chiropractic treatment is aimed at un-pinching the nerve which results in a return of normal nerve function or no numbness/tingling and a strong C8 muscle (finger flexion strength).
-To accomplish this, we may use a combination of treatments such as spinal adjustments, mobilization, traction, exercises, and/or modalities (electric stim, light therapy, ultrasound or others).
+Chiropractors grade the weakness on a scale from zero to five (five=normal).
+Subsequent treatment is aimed at un-pinching the nerve in order to help restore normal function.
+To accomplish this, your doctor may use a combination of treatments such as spinal adjustments, mobilization, traction, exercises, and/or modalities (electric stim, light therapy, ultrasound or others).